-(a) an opinion from employee representatives on the effects of the offer on employment; or any such opinion must be appended to the circular.
-Where any such opinion is received but not in good time before publication of the offeree board circular, the offeree company must promptly publish the opinion on a website and announce via a RIS that it has been so published, provided that it is received no later than 14 days after the date on which the offer becomes or is declared wholly unconditional.
+The board of the offeree company must append to its circular a separate opinion from its employee representatives on the effects of the offer on employment, provided such opinion is received in good time before publication of that circular.
+Where the opinion of the employee representatives is not received in good time before publication of the offeree board circular, the offeree company must promptly publish the employee representatives' opinion on a website and announce via a RIS that it has been so published, provided that it is received no later than 14 days after the date on which the offer becomes or is declared wholly unconditional.